The gift that keeps on giving, bounces

 Chocolate Thunder he ain’t, but that didn’t stop Rob from channeling his inner Darryl Dawkins one morning at McCallum, bringing the entire backboard crashing down in an explosion of glass during practice.

-For me the real learning happened at Steve W’s driveway.
 Steve’s family home had the ideal basketball setup — an L-shaped driveway where every day after school, half a dozen neighborhood kids would gather.
 Those driveway shootarounds were about more than basketball.
-When the older boys let you hang around, you picked up everything – the official rules and the unwritten guy code, school dynamics, what music was cool, who the playground alpha was, etc. The games themselves could shift like the weather.
-Some afternoons were loose and everyone trying trick shots and talking.
-Other days brought real competition, depending on who showed up and the mood they brought.
+When the older boys let you hang around, you picked up everything – the official rules and the unwritten guy code, school dynamics, what music was cool, who the playground alpha was, etc.

 My first taste of organized ball came at age 11 in the YMCA’s YBA league.
 I was a hustling team player, not very aggressive.
 My dad would remind me, “Take a mean pill!” on game mornings, hoping to spark some killer instinct that never quite materialized.

-Being the youngest of three meant getting hauled along to plenty of high school games.
-My siblings attended Bosse High School, my dad’s alma mater and the city’s basketball powerhouse.
-My sister, four years older, was a varsity cheerleader.
-They played home games at Roberts Stadium, home of the University of Evansville Aces.
 As a kid, I was turned loose to roam that cozy 12,000-seat arena.
 The rule was to stay in sight of my parents, but I’d sit everywhere – the last seat in the last row across from the action, front row in the home section, and everywhere in between.
 That arena was all mine.

 Those summers brought Arad McCutchan basketball camp.
 McCutchan, the former Evansville coach who’d led the program to five Division II national championships, ran weeklong camps with players ranging in age from about 8 to 18.
 This is where I first encountered serious conditioning and saw my first weight machine – something called “The Leaper” at the university’s Carson Center.
 I loved the drills, rose to the challenge and got better (good enough to make the 7th-8th grade squad starting lineup).